 2.2.2 Other Government documents, drawings, and publications.
 The following other Government documents, drawings, and publications form a part of this document to the extent specified herein.
 Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.

 DRAWINGS

 U.S. Air Force (CAGE 97151)

-57B12662 - Plug connector, Electrical U-173/U, Assembly of

-9312801 - Earphone Cushion - Headset.
+57B12662 - Connector, Plug, Electrical U-173/U - Assembly of 9312801 - Cushion, Earphone - Headset.